josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🗝️_governance_central_data_outsourcing.md

 # 🗝️ Governance of Sensitive Data and Outsourcing
 **First created:** 2025-09-01 | **Last updated:** 2025-09-28
-*On Palantir, privatised sovereignty, and imperial echoes in UK state systems*
+*On Palantir, privatised sovereignty, and imperial echoes in UK state systems.*

 ---